chinamike65/hugo-tuolesi/content/book1/book1en.md

 **Learning Buddhism requires persuasion.**

-That is to say, the words have to be persuasive, and persuasive is not the same.
+That is to say, the words have to be persuasive.
+Just being persuasive is not the same.

 **Learning Buddhism requires wisdom.**

 A wise life is very important.
-Wisdom can eliminate pain and eliminate troubles.
+Wisdom can eliminate pain and eliminate worries.

 **Finally, learning Buddhism requires freedom and love.**

 It is freedom and the power to love others.

-There are three kinds of results of good and evil karma: present, coming, and coming.
+There are three kinds of results of good and evil karma: present, coming, and to come.

 The result of great good and bad karma or long-term good and bad karma is present; the result of medium good and bad karma is coming; the result of small good and evil karma is future.